Reddit APIReddit DMREST APITutorialPRAW Alternative

 This guide covers the two distinct Reddit DM surfaces, working code in three languages, the full error table, deliverability rules, and how to wire the endpoint as a tool for an AI agent or MCP server.
 Every claim links to its source.

-The two Reddit DM surfaces, and why the difference matters
+The Two Reddit DM Surfaces and Why the Difference Matters

 r/redditdev·u/mgsecure